just-the-docs/just-the-docs/operations/SCRUM.md

 ### Sprint

-A sprint is a period (1 week to 1 month) punctuated by a Sprint meeting.
+A sprint is a period (1 week to 1 month) punctuated by a Sprint meeting with the following 3 sections.

-The **Scrum Master** must review tickets for clarity (triage them) from Requests to Backlog.
-The **Product Owner** must review tickets for priority (order the **Backlog**).

-#### Before Sprint Review meetings, team members should:
+#### Sprint Review

-1. Measure what % done our Key Results are.
-Check any metrics necessary so we don't bog down the meeting looking in mixpanel for example.
-2. Pick cards for the next sprint that will most impact KRs.

-#### During the sprint meeting

-Each team member updates the team on their

-1. Key Result scores
-2.  what they shipped to cause those changes
-3.  and how they will meet the Key Results by the deadline (usually end of month)

-#### Cards of Shame

-1. Review any cards left in the sprint column.
-Why are they there?
-How can we avoid that?
+Each team member explains (or ideally, shows), their work the past week to the Product Owner and team.
+The Scrum master reviews tickets in the "Done" columns, and asks each dev to share their associated work.

+#### Sprint Plan

+The Scrum Master:
+1. goes through each item in Requests column
+1. asks who should be assigned
+1. asks that person if the card is clear
+1. moves the card to Backlog in priority order (based on Product Owner's input)

+The Product owner lists the top priority cards in Backlog, and developers determine to how much they can finish that week.
+Move those items from Backlog to Sprint.

+The above 2 steps can be done concurrnetly (move directly from Requests to Sprint) if all parties agree.

+#### Sprint Retrospective

+Each team member shares their ideas for what problems we have, and how we could improve.
+The team evaluates tha last sprint performance, and brainstorms ideas to try next sprint.

 #### Stand-up Meetings